 Dosha's stepdaughter Claudia Kennedy (1913) was born in about 1913 in Philippi.

 Dosha's stepson Carson Kennedy (1914- ? ) was born in about 1914.
 At the age of 17, on Feb.
-28, 1931, he was wedded to 19-year-old Leona Norris (1916?- ? ), daughter of William and Frances Norris.
+28, 1931, he was wedded to 19-year-old Leona Norris (1912- ? ), daughter of William and Frances Norris.
 Rev. Norman P. Farrior officiated at the nuptials held in Philippi.
-He fibbed on his marriage license, stating that he was 19 years old.
+Leona was two years older, and Carson fibbed on his marriage license, stating that he was 19 years old.
+The Kennedys lived in Philippi before relocating to Canton and were the parents of three daughters -- Revel Zelastine Kennedy, Lola Collins and Shelda Jane (Kennedy) Kennedy.
+They also lost an unnamed infant in a premature birth on July 2, 1931, with the baby's tender remains placed into repose in Chestnut Ridge Cemetery.
+When the federal census enumeration was made in 1940, the Kennedys dwelled in Philippi, with Carson earning a living providing labor for road work.
+Leona's widowed father, 56-year-old William Norris, lived under their roof and also worked doing road labor.

 Dosha's stepson Robert Kennedy (1916-1982) was born on Nov.
 26, 1916.
 On Nov.
 4, 1938, when he was 21 years of age, he was joined in wedlock with 15-year-old Evelyn Croston (March 17, 1922- ? ), daughter of Earl and Laura (Mayle) Croston of Philippi.
 Because Evelyn was legally underage, her mother Laura provided consent to the marriage.
 Rev. M.C.
 Harris, pastor of the African Methodist Episcopal Church, officiated.
 The Kennedys made their home in Philippi and relocated to Canton, Stark County, OH.
 Sadly, Robert died in or around Canton on March 15, 1982, at the age of 65.
 His remains were returned to his native West Virginia, with Rev. Charles Delaney leading the funeral service, followed by interment in Welch Cemetery.